 So where exactly should you be?
-The Sierra Nevada is an absolute must for climbers.
+The Sierra Nevada - in the Province of Granada - is an absolute must for climbers.
 Here you will find the Pico del Veleta, one of the highest climbable roads in Europe.
-On a clear day, you can even see Africa from the top.
 For gravel lovers, the Alpujarras region amazing, with gravel routes taking you past beautiful white villages and through rugged nature.
 Don't forget the coastal areas too, such as the Costa de la Luz and Costa del Sol.
 Here you will again enjoy a totally different landscape with slightly flatter routes and sea views.

 Historically and culturally, this region also has a lot to offer.
 In Andalusia you will find many historic sights.
 This region was once one of Europe's most developed areas.
 You can imagine yourself being transported through history as you cycle past small villages and Roman ruins such as Italica, just outside capital Seville.
 Or visit, for example, the Alhambra in Granada or the Mezquita in Cordoba.
-As you ride through picturesque streets, chances are you will hear the sounds of flamenco encounter, a form of music and dance inextricably linked to this region.
+As you ride through picturesque streets, chances are you will hear the sounds of flamenco you encounter, a music and dance form inextricably linked to this region.
+In Granada, you can attend a flamenco performance on a free evening.
+A great experience.

 Not to mention; there is nothing quite like settling down at a local tapas bar.
 There is no better and tasty way to replenish energy on the go!